-The bank's market funding reliance is mitigated by its highly liquid balance sheet consisting of CHF39.7 billion of cash as of 30 June 2021, along with around CHF4.5 billion of repo-eligible financial investments, CHF30.8 billion of interbank and other financial institution assets, and CHF11.6 billion of trading assets.
-The bank's Liquidity Coverage Ratio (LCR) on average stood at 147% during the second quarter of 2021, which the bank gradually increased from the average 123% recorded during the fourth quarter of 2019, reflecting stricter liquidity requirements for systemically important banks in Switzerland that came into effect on 1 January 2021.
+The bank's market funding reliance is mitigated by its highly liquid balance sheet consisting of CHF40.9 billion of cash as of 31 December 2021, CHF29.5 billion of interbank and other financial institution assets, CHF12.4 billion of trading assets, and CHF4.4 billion of repo-eligible liquid securities.
+The bank's Liquidity Coverage Ratio (LCR) on average stood at 160% during the fourth quarter of 2021, reflecting stricter liquidity requirements for systemically important banks in Switzerland that came into effect on 1 January 2021.